jodyndaniel/CityTrek/README.md

-# Insight Data Science Fellowship

-This repository is for the web application **CityTrek**.
+# CityTrek

 Imagine you had an unexpected layover in Toronto, you would like to **walk**  from the Casa Loma to the CN tower, but you have no idea whether the path your navigation application has recommended is comfortable or safe.